hkpeterpeter/my-team-workflow/README.md

 ```sh
 git log
 ```
+The commit ids can also be found via the web interface at GitHub
 ### Step 2.1 - Temporary detach and view the commit
 ```sh
 git checkout [commit id]      # temporary detach and view